-To grow from a maiden tree, the lowest laterals should be removed when the tree is planted and the remainder cut to 10-15cm, always cut to a bud.
+To grow from a maiden tree, the lowest laterals should be removed when the tree is planted and the remainder cut to 10-15cm, always cutting to a bud.
 After the first year the laterals on the lower half of the trunk should be removed.
 Check for, and remove, double leaders.
 In subsequent years remove laterals on the trunk until you have the height of clear stem you require.

-To grow from a maiden tree cut all laterals back to 4-5cm, to a bud, when planting.
+To grow from a maiden tree, cut all laterals back to 4-5cm at a bud when planting.
 For the first few years tie in the leader and reduce all laterals to three buds in late summer.
-Once the leader is the required height prune the new growth each year to 3cm.
+Once the leader is the required height, prune the new growth each year to 3cm.